Our staff are here to assist faculty with the proposal and budget development process to help secure grant funding.

 Once the proposal has been approved, SAM creates a cover letter to send or submit to the funding agency along with the proposal.
 The SAM liaison for the college will contact the Director of Grants and Contracts directly when the letter is ready and the proposal has been approved.

-The principal investigator (PI) will work with the OGC to submit the complete proposal along with the cover letter to the funding agency.
+The Principal Investigator (PI) will work with us to submit the complete proposal along with the cover letter to the funding agency.
 If the proposal is funded, this information will be conveyed to SAM and an account will be set up for the project.
 SAM will then notify the college administration about this new account and this information is sent to the PI.

 Since the university SAM liaison is the only official authorized to request grant funds or to submit proposals, faculty or staff members should never request funds without going through the above process.